 Construction will be about height, access, choice of materials and most important safety.

 More about the best materials, dimensions and building raised beds below.

-How to work out the best height, length and width for a raised bed
+How to work out the best height, best length and best width for a raised bed.

 If working from a wheelchair or wheeled garden seat the dimensions for a raised garden bed are best calculated from a side on position.